WHY ATTEND?

 Delivering healthier journeys on the Strategic Road Network - National Highways’ new framework for active travel investment

-Alistair Ryder, Team Leader – Active Travel and Travel Demand Management, National Highways and Rob Goodall, Associate Director, Global Active Travel Lead, Arup
+Alistair Ryder, Team Leader – Active Travel and Travel Demand Management, National Highways and Hayley Al-Siaidi, Senior Transport Planner, Arup

 PUERTO MORAZÁN